-Suspects involved in wrong-way crash taken into custody after pursuit
+Suspected car thief arrested after crash

-An officer with the El Cajon Police Department attempted to stop a vehicle traveling at a high rate of speed on westbound I-8 near Mollison Avenue.
+EL CAJON, Calif. -- A man tried to escape a traffic stop in El Cajon Monday by making a U-turn with a stolen car and traveling the wrong way on Interstate 8 before he exited and crashed into another car, police said.

-The vehicle failed to stop and a brief pursuit began when the suspect exited the freeway from Main Street, said police.
+An officer tried to pull the driver over around 8:45 a.m when he took off on an on-ramp from West Main Street to westbound I-8, El Cajon Police Lt.
+Eric Taylor said.

-Police stopped chasing the vehicle when he turned around and continued eastbound in the westbound lanes, Lt.
-Eric Taylor with El Cajon Police said.
-The suspect then came back westbound and exited again at West Main Street, where he struck a black SUV.
+Police stopped chasing the man when he turned around and continued eastbound in the westbound lanes, Taylor said.
+The suspect then came back westbound and exited again at West Main Street, where he struck another driver.

 The man was taken into custody at the scene, Taylor said.
 Officers later were able to determine that his vehicle had been reported stolen out of Oceanside.